 It’s that time of year again.
 Time to get that old Lionel (or Marx or American Flyer) electric train running before the winter holidays sneak up.
-More often than not, that means fixing up the track.
+More often than not, the track isn’t in the best of shape.
+Fortunately, fixing old Lionel tubular track is easy.

 For medium-duty cleaning, an old toothbrush and/or a Scotch-Brite pad with a paste of Bar Keeper’s Friend and a little water is effective.
 It can remove dirt and even light surface rust, and leaves the rails bright and shiny.